ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString_old.md

 This exercise uses a new set up called System 3.
 This will have the same m as System 2, but will have approximately half of the length.

-1) Measure the length for System 3 using Image 3 below.
+a) Measure the length for System 3 using Image 3 below.

 <!--Image 3 ![Video 1](imgs/Figure5_Nodes.jpg){width=100% height=600px} -->
 ![Image 3: Sample Image 3](imgs/Saturn_Test.jpg)
 *Image 3 placeholder*

-2)  Create a new table labeled System 3 just like you made for System 1 and System 2 and record L, m, and μ in your Base Values table.
+b) Create a new table labeled System 3 just like you made for Systems 1 and 2, only with your new values for L, m, and μ and blank cells for everything else.
+Note μ and m are the same as for System ?.
+AVOCADO (We need to make see which m System 3 matches)

 <!--Video 3 Baseline ![Video 1](imgs/Figure5_Nodes.jpg){width=100% height=600px} -->
 :::GVideo
 watch?v=tpiyEe_CqB4
 :::
-*Video 3 placeholder* This video scans through frequencies on System 3 to find standing waves with varying numbers of wave segments.
+*Video 3 placeholder* This video scans through frequencies on System 3 to find different amounts of standing waves.

-3) Just as you did for Systems 1 and 2 go through Video 3 and find the frequencies for each number of standing waves.
-Answer question 6 for each value of n and fill out your table accordingly.
+c) Just as you did for Systems 1 and 2 go through Video 3 and find the frequencies for each number of standing waves.
+Answer question 5 for each value of n and fill out your table accordingly.
 :::

 ### Analysis Method 2

 ::: Exercise
-1) Our goal is now to study the relationship between the number of segments and the frequency of the wave.
+a) Our goal is now to study the relationship between the number of segments and the frequency of the wave.
 Make sure your tables for Systems 1, 2, and 3 are completely filled out.

-2) Make a graph of $f$ versus $n$ (the number of segments) for each system.
+b) Make a graph of $f$ versus $n$ (the number of segments) for each system.
 You should have the three curves on one graph in different colors.

 ::: Question
 a) What are the shapes of each of the curves on the graph?